krhatland/cloudnetdraw/README.md

 ## 🚀 Usage
-Either add a token from a service principal or manually run az login before running the script to log in to the correct tenant
+For just testing the solution use Azure CLI with "az login" and run the "azure-query.py" file.
+The script will list out subscriptions you have access to and ask that you choose which of them to include, comma separated.

+For normal usage create a service principal in Azure and delegate access to the service principal to the network environments you wish to map out.
+Add the credentials for the service principal in the "azure-query-sp.py"

-Run the azure-query.py to query your current Azure environment.
-This will generate the "network_topology.json" output file.
+Both of them will generate the "network_topology.json" output file.

 The HLD.py and MLD.py files both use the same JSON file as input, you can run them to generate a drawio file from the JSON.